New hire paperwork checklist to keep you on track

 New hire questionnaire/ emergency contact form

-The new hire questionnaire is typically made by the employer and customized based on their needs.
-The purpose of the questionnaire is to collect any extra information that you need from the employee.
+The employer typically creates and customizes the new hire questionnaire based on their needs.
+The purpose of the questionnaire is to collect any extra information you need from the employee.
 It often includes employee contact information.

-Emergency Contact information is commonly included on the new hire questionnaire, though some employers elect to create a separate emergency contact form.
-Having an emergency contact on file is important so that employers have someone to contact if the employee is injured or gets seriously ill at work and is taken to the hospital.
-Typically you just need a name and phone number for a couple of people that can act as the new employee’s emergency contact.
+Include Emergency Contact information on the new hire questionnaire.
+Alternatively, create a separate emergency contact form.
+An emergency contact is important.
+This contact is for the employer to notify if the employee is injured or ill at work.
+Typically, obtain a name and phone number for two people.
+These two people can act as the new employee’s emergency contacts.

-Some employers also use the questionnaire to collect information on allergies and dietary restrictions.
+Some employers also use the questionnaire to collect allergies and dietary restrictions information.
 This can be helpful to have on file for catered office lunches, work events, or employee gifts throughout the year.

-Feel free to customize the new hire form with any specific information that will be relevant to your company and practices (as long as you’re not asking any inappropriate or illegal questions).
+Feel free to customize the new hire form with any specific information relevant to your company and practices (as long as you don’t ask inappropriate or illegal questions).

 Benefits enrollment paperwork

-The new hire paperwork packet generally includes some benefits information and paperwork, though many employers do not allow employees to enroll for 90 days after their start date.
+The new hire paperwork packet includes benefits information and paperwork.
+However, many employers do not allow employees to enroll for benefits until 90 days after their start date.

-Be sure to also include information on stock options, special perks like discounted gym memberships or home office equipment purchase reimbursements, FSAs, and any other benefits offered.
-It can help to create an overview sheet with all of the available employee benefits to include in the new employee forms packet.
+Include information on stock options, special perks, and other benefits.
+Special perks include discounted gym memberships, home office equipment purchase reimbursements, and FSAs.
+Creating an overview sheet of all available employee benefits is helpful.
+Include this overview sheet in the new employee forms packet.

 Non-disclosure or non-compete agreements as needed

-Depending on your industry, it may make sense to include non-disclosure agreements (NDAs) or non-compete agreements on your new hire paperwork checklist.
-Though these aren’t always required or necessary.
+Consider including non-disclosure agreements (NDAs) or non-compete agreements on your new hire paperwork checklist.
+This depends on your industry.
+However, these agreements are not always required or necessary.

-NDAs are common in industries and roles where trade secrets need to be protected.
-A trade secret can be a recipe, code, or information about a product or feature in development.
-This is typically to prevent an employee that leaves your company from sharing your confidential trade secrets with their next employer or leaking information to the media.
+NDAs are common in industries and roles that require the protection of trade secrets.
+Trade secrets include recipes, code, or information about products or features in development.
+NDAs prevent employees from sharing confidential trade secrets with their next employer or the media.

-Non-compete agreements prevent the employee from directly competing with your business for a period of time after they leave your company.
-These are less common and in some cases challenging to enforce, but they are still an option.
-They can be helpful if you run a specialized business in a smaller area and do not want employees using the training that you provide to them to open a competing business in your area.
+Non-compete agreements prevent employees from competing with your business.
+The restriction lasts for some time after they leave your company.
+These agreements are less common and sometimes challenging to enforce.
+However, they are still an option.
+Consider them if you run a specialized business in a smaller area.
+They are helpful if you do not want employees to use your training to open a competing business in your area.